fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 1. Put the probe in the 0mg/l point calibration solution. **Make sure there are no bubbles.** **The probe needs to be in the calibration solution until you issue the calibration command**.

     !!! danger "Be careful"

         As you are calibrating the probe, oxygen is going into the solution.
 This calibration solution can't be reused if left open for long periods of time.
-Make sure you check the probe datasheet for more info.
+Make sure you check the [driver datasheet](https://files.atlas-scientific.com/LG_DO_probe.pdf) (page 6 and 7) for more info.

 2. Read the sensor multiple times until the reading is stable: